TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/EventApi/Index.rst

 DebounceEvent
 -------------

-The :js:`DebounceEvent` is most suitable if an event is triggered rather often but executing the event listener may called only once after a certain wait time.
+The :js:`DebounceEvent` is most suitable if an event is triggered quite often but executing the event listener is called only after a certain wait time.

 Arguments: